-FOSTER CITY, Calif., June 13, 2017 /PRNewswire/ — Leading the way for cleaner fleets in California, the City of Sacramento will soon be home to the State’s first all-electric automated left-side loader garbage truck.
+FOSTER CITY, Calif., June 13, 2017 /PRNewswire/ — Leading the way for cleaner fleets in California.
+So the City of Sacramento will soon be home to the State’s first all-electric truck.
+I mean an automated left-side loader garbage truck.

 Sacramento specified that this ERV must meet the demanding requirements placed on all of its garbage trucks.
 This includes three routes per day to remove trash, recycling and green waste in a downtown Sacramento neighborhood.
 To supply enough electricity to move the truck and power the hydraulics all day, the ERV is equipped with 10 battery packs, expandable to 12 packs if needed for future route expansion.
 Using the Motiv Universal high power Charger, the ERV batteries will easily reach full charge overnight.

 “The value of the City of Sacramento’s zero-emission ERV goes beyond lower fuel and maintenance cost and strict payback,” said Motiv CEO Jim Castelaz.
-“Reducing the amount of diesel-fueled refuse trucks in the city keeps communities safer from toxic diesel emissions.
-And, in addition to being cleaner, it’s a quieter alternative to conventional trucks – a definite plus for those of us who appreciate peaceful mornings!”
+“Reducing the amount of diesel-fueled refuse trucks in the city.
+Well it keeps communities safer from toxic diesel emissions.
+And, in addition to being cleaner, it’s a quieter alternative to conventional trucks.
+Well that’s a definite plus for those of us who appreciate peaceful mornings!”

 Source: Motiv Power Systems and the City of Sacramento